15 Best Digital Pianos For Beginners – Studio Essentials – Updated

 Alesis Melody offers you ten preset songs, which is not a lot, but more than enough for any beginner.
 The songs are available in three different modes to choose from, so you get to be flexible with how you want to play them.

 And just like with the bigger 88-key Alesis Recital, you can split the keyboard in two for a better and more fun learning experience with another person of your choice.

 It even has a microphone.

-Nothing fancy, but a little microphone that you can use at any time.
+Not a nice studio condenser or dynamic mic, but a little microphone that you can use at any time.
 And the digital piano also comes with headphones.
 Most of the time you want to have your personal studio headphones, but the ones included will do to start.

 54 keys is not a lot to practice with, but it will do great as your first keyboard ever.
 For how much it goes for on the market, you can’t really find the same quality for the cost.

 The digital piano comes with an LCD screen in order to help beginners stay on track and pick the right notes and chords when playing.
 Think of it as a smartboard that makes your life a little bit easier, that’s it.